-- \ Do not try to light any appliance. - \ Do not touch any electric switch. - \ Do not use any phone in your building. - \ Immediately call your gas supplier from a neighbors phone.
-Follow the gas suppliers instructions. - \ If you cannot reach your gas supplier, call the fire department. - C. This is an automatic propane valve, no adjustments are necessary.
+- A. This appliance does not have a pilot light.
+It is equipped with an ignition device which automatically lights the burner.
+Do not try to light the burner by hand. - B. This is an automatic propane valve, no adjustments are necessary.
 Do not attempt to repair the propane valve.
-This may result in a fire or explosion.
+This may result in a fire or explosion. - C. Do not use this appliance if any part has been under water.
+Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.

-- D. Do not use this appliance if any part has been under water.
-Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water. - E. Before operating water heater, check the location of the vent to make sure it will not be blocked by the opening of any door on the trailer.
+D Before operating water heater, check the location of the vent to make sure it will not be blocked by the opening of any door on the trailer.
 If it can be blocked, do not operate the water heater with the door open.